ASCOMInitiative/ASCOMLibrary/ASCOM.Common/README.md

 ***Release 1.0.106***
 * A new base class has been introduced in the Alpaca response classes to enable just error keys to be extracted from JSON responses.
-This is expected to be a non-breaking backward compatibile change.
+This is expected to be a non-breaking backward compatible change.